upperlinecode/CS-and-the-City-Curriculum/react/parent-child.md

 ## Launch

-Let's all look at [this repository](https://github.com/upperlinecode/react-parent-child-lecture)'s code.
+Let's all look at [this yearbook repository](https://github.com/upperlinecode/react-parent-child-lecture)'s code.
 You're welcome to clone, install, and start the app, or you can simply reference the screenshot.

-Based on what you know so far, how would you accomplish the following modifications to this digital yearbook mockup for Glenbrook North High School:
+Based on what you know so far, how would you accomplish the following modifications to the digital yearbook mockup for Glenbrook North High School:

 - Add an "Honors" section for each student.
 - Make all Senior quotes in _italics_.